 This way incidents may still be shared across team contexts or re-assigned by higher level permission users to ensure the most flexible workflow for your users in any scenario.

-The context and permission of teams will automatically adopt onto incident, on-call and even notification reports.
-Meaning that the selected team filter will have a direct impact on the shown resources in the report, as well as the user permissions on the data accessable in the shared form of the report.
+The current team context will automatically be reflected in incident, on-call and notification reports.
+Meaning that the selected team filter will have a direct impact on the shown resources in the report, as well as the user permissions on the data accessible in any shared reports.

 No you dont have to.
 Teams is ment to be an enhancement for larger companies and enterprises to keep their users productive.
 When no teams are created in your account, the team specific ui elements wont be shown and you may use and share all resources globally across your account by default.

 The Guest user is ment to be without global read permission per default - meaning only the membership of a team will grant him rights to see resources within the context of these teams.
 Therefore there is no reason to offer a non-read permissioned role on the team level.